skabba/cdk201/README.md

 > **_CHALLENGE_**: Have a look at the [DynamoDB Table Construct](https://docs.aws.amazon.com/cdk/api/v2/python/aws_cdk.aws_dynamodb/Table.html) documentation and try to think about why the table has not been deleted.

 Just leave the table alone, it will be deleted for you.

+### Step 7.1
+Please also delete your Cloud9 environment.

+## Thanks a lot!
+Thank you very much for doing this CDK201 workshop.
+I hope you enjoyed it and learned something new.